dlbewley/demo-virt/networking/diagram.md

 ## OVS Bridge VLAN Filtering Example

-This method treats the ovs bridge as if it were a physical switch.
+This method treats the OVS bridge as if it were a physical switch.
 Packets entering the bridge from ens224 retain their 802.1q tags as they traverse the switch.

 Veth ports added to the bridge for pods can optionally retain or strip the VLAN tags upon egress from the bridge.

+Attachments of ovn-k8s-cni-overlay type and localnet topology will use an OVN bridge-mapping rather than targetting linux bridges by annotation.

 ```mermaid
 graph LR;